EZecarias/ansipull/README.md

 **group_vars/**: Directory where variables will be applied on every system.

-**host_vars/**: Directory where each laptop/desktop/server gets a host_vars file, named after its hostname, that sets variables specific to that machine.
+**host_vars/**: Directory where each machine (by ip) gets a host_vars file that sets variables specific to that laptop/desktop/server.

 **playbooks/**: Additional playbooks to run or have triggered at will.